microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/security-sensitivitylabel-evaluateapplication.md

 ---
 title: "sensitivityLabel: evaluateApplication"
-description: "**Evaluate which label to apply based on existing content info and desired content state.**"
+description: "Evaluate which label to apply based on an existing content information and a desired content state."
 author: "tommoser"
 ms.localizationpriority: medium
 ms.prod: "security"